 Medical services are provided by a general practitioner (GP) from a local medical centre.
-The GP visits three times a week and is available to see residents of concern at other times.
-The GP is available 24 hours a day.
+The GP visits once a week and the practise hold two virtual clinics three times a week.
+The GP is available to see residents of concern at other times and provides after hours support 24 hours a day.
 The resident files identified the GP had seen the resident within five working days of admission and had examined the residents at least three-monthly or earlier, dependent on the resident's health status.
 More frequent medical reviews were evidenced in files of residents with more complex conditions or acute changes to health status.
 The GP interviewed on the day of audit stated they were very happy with the communication from the RNs.
-The GP liaises with families and has been actively involved in multidisciplinary meetings and advance care planning with staff, residents (as appropriate) and families.
+The GP liaises with families/whānau and has been actively involved in multidisciplinary meetings and advance care planning with staff, residents (as appropriate) and families/whānau.
 The older persons mental health services are readily available to the GP and staff as required.
-There are regular visits from the palliative care nurse specialist and dietitian.
-Two contracted physiotherapists and an employed physiotherapy aid who ensures exercise programmes and walks are completed for individual residents under the care of the physiotherapist.
+There are regular visits from the palliative care nurse specialist, occupational therapists, and district nurses for wound reviews.
+There is a contracted physiotherapist and an employed physiotherapy aid who ensures exercise programmes and walks are completed for individual residents under the care of the physiotherapist.
 There are podiatry services.
 When a resident's condition alters, the RN initiates a review with the GP.

 Caregivers interviewed could describe a verbal and written handover at the beginning of each duty that maintains a continuity of service delivery; this was sighted on the day of audit.
 Caregivers document progress notes each shift.
 There was evidence the RN had added to the progress notes when there was an incident or changes in health status or to complete regular RN reviews of the care provided.
-The electronic progress notes reviewed provided evidence that family have been notified of changes to health, including infections, accident/incidents, GP visit, medication changes and any changes to health status.
-This was confirmed through the interviews with family members.
+The electronic progress notes reviewed provided evidence that family/whānau have been notified of changes to health, including infections, accident/incidents, GP visit, medication changes and any changes to health status.
+This was confirmed through the interviews with family/whānau.